fshchudlo/angular-aurelia/README.md

 ## Running The Apps

-To run the apps locally, follow these steps:
+To run apps locally, follow these steps:
-### Run apps
 1. Ensure that [NodeJS](http://nodejs.org/) is installed.
 This provides the platform on which the build tooling runs.

 2. Ensure that [jspm](http://jspm.io/) is installed.
 If you need to install it, use the following command: